h5rdly/Petite-DB/README.rst

-Python offers persistent key-value storage (saving dictionaries to disk) via the [link]dbm module.
+Python offers persistent key-value storage (saving dictionaries to disk) via the `dbm <https://docs.python.org/3/library/dbm.html>`_ module.
 However, I was unsatisfied with dbm -

-- The API to all backends but the deprecated Berkeley DB (``dbhash``) is not complete - no iteration, no clear() method.
+- The API to all backends but the deprecated Berkeley DB (`dbhash <https://docs.python.org/2/library/dbhash.html>`_) is not complete - no iteration, no clear() method.
 - While Berkeley DB offered a complete API, and was available on both Windows and Linux, it was deprecated on Python 3.